Lexxie9952/fcw.org-server/freeciv/freeciv/data/classicplus/README.txt

 The original Classic ruleset has a long history.
 It started before Civilization II&trade; came out.
 After Civ2, Classic became a synthesis of three things.
 Civilization I, which it was built from, new features from Civilization II&trade; that were better, a few improvements from other Civ3, and a touch of salt and spice.
 The result is a Classic Civilization experience that is more "classic" than any of the original games—in some people's view at least!

 Classic+ starts with Classic and stays true to its spirit, with some better graphics, sounds, bug fixes, units, and some fun new features.
+Since Classic+ has to stay true to original Classic, the extra features are intended more as a transition and gateway drug into the world of MP2 rulesets.

 After getting your feet wet with Classic+, you are encouraged to try more modern rulesets, such as: